unicornlaunching/SyndiTheCommunityCoPilotforStacks/SIP_trust_lines_xrp.md

 # TRUST LINES ON STACKS | XRP IMPLEMENTATION
 ## SIP TYPE: Non-Consensus Breaking Change

+## EXECUTIVE SUMMARY

+This SIP proposes the introduction of Trust Lines to the Stacks blockchain as a non-consensus breaking mechanism to facilitate flexible and trust-based token management within the Stacks ecosystem.

 ##### SIP Number: (To be assigned by SIP Editor)

 ##### Title: Introducing Trust Lines to the Stacks Blockchain